Taif Agreement: Metn-Baabda

 In 1989/90 the Metn and Baabda areas, which had been the heartland of the Phalange Party and the LF since the 1950s, experienced unprecedented fighting and shelling following Michel Aoun’s offensives against Samir Geagea’s LF.
 On 13 October 1990, during the Syrian assault on Baabda Palace, Aoun escaped to the French embassy.
 The LAF under General Elie Hayek began moving South from Kisrawan and East from Beirut into the Metn and Baabda.
 Following the battle for the Presidential Palace in which 150 of their soldiers were killed the Syrian army executed up to 80 of the defenders.
 Atrocities also occurred in the Metn where the SSNP and Hobeika’s LF were at the forefront of the Syrian operations.

 East/West Beirut

 Following the end of the Elimination War on 13 October 1990, LAF soldiers began dismantling militia positions on the Green Line.
 Soon after, barrages and checkpoints blocking access between the cantons were dismantled, allowing traffic to move freely between the East and West for the first time since 1976.
 In addition, the LAF moved into Martyrs’ Square, which had been the site of some of the most intense fighting in the entire Civil War.

 On 3 December 1990 Samir Geagea’s LF officially withdrew from East Beirut with a 2,000 man parade featuring hundreds of vehicles, including tanks and artillery.
 They also stripped Beirut port of all its equipment including cranes and tugboats.

-A few years, the company Solidere would be mandated by the government to rebuild the completely destroyed downtown.
+A few years later, the company Solidere would be mandated by the government to rebuild the completely destroyed downtown.